htcondor/htcondor/docs/grid-computing/job-router.rst

     small, the rate of job submission to the site will slow, because the *condor\_job\_router* daemon will submit jobs up to this limit, wait to see some of the jobs enter the running state, and then submit more.
-The disadvantage of setting this attribute’s value too high is that a lot of jobs may be sent to a site, only to site idle for hours or days.
+The disadvantage of setting this attribute's value too high is that a lot of jobs may be sent to a site, only to site idle for hours or days.
 The default value is 50.
     :index:`FailureRateThreshold<single: FailureRateThreshold; Job Router Routing Table ClassAd attribute>`